TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 List the G Suite instances bound to a User Group

-This endpoint will return all Gsuite Instances bound to a User Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
+This endpoint will return all G Suite Instances bound to a User Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths  The &#x60;attributes&#x60; object is a key/value hash of compiled graph attributes for all paths followed.
 The &#x60;paths&#x60; array enumerates each path from this User Group to the corresponding G Suite instance; this array represents all grouping and/or associations that would have to be removed to deprovision the G Suite instance from this User Group.
 See &#x60;/members&#x60; and &#x60;/associations&#x60; endpoints to manage those collections.  #### Sample Request &#x60;&#x60;&#x60; curl -X GET https://console.jumpcloud.com/api/v2/usergroups/{GroupID/gsuites \\   -H &#39;Accept: application/json&#39; \\   -H &#39;Content-Type: application/json&#39; \\   -H &#39;x-api-key: {API_KEY}&#39;  &#x60;&#x60;&#x60;

 ### Example
 ```java